OverviewGeographical classification: Eastern Alps > Dolomites > Fanis Group > Cima Scotoni

 Cima Scotoni is an important summit belonging to Fanis Group, overlooking with its grey, yellow and red walls the superb Val Lagazuoi, starting from Capanna Alpina m.
 1729.

-Just South of the first peak you can see walking along the path - Cima del Lago - and divided from this one by a steep channel, Cima Scotoni rises projecting towards the sky its awesome South-West face, one of the most important goals of the whole Dolomites.
+Cima Scotoni is located just South to the first peak you can see walking along the path, Cima del Lago, and it is divided from this latter by a steep channel.
+Cima Scotoni rises projecting towards the sky its awesome South-West face, one of the most important goals of the whole Dolomites.
 Notwithstanding this peak has been considered as the West shoulder of Cima Fanis di Mezzo, it's quite an important and well individualized summit of the Fanis group and the most famous one, due to the challenging climbing routes realized on its SW face.
-The impressive wall is crossed by two regular ledges, dividing the wall in three sections.
+The impressive and massive wall is crossed by two regular ledges, dividing the wall in three sections.

 Getting ThereThe starting point is the place named Armentarola, just a few kilometers from Passo Falzarego m.
 2105 or from the small alpine village of San Cassiano m.
 1530 in upper Val Badia.